 The administrator of the estate

 This is anyone with authority over a person’s estate or affairs after their death.
-The administrator may require a record of the deceased’s health, and so may have to access their medical records.
+The administrator may require a record of the deceased’s health and, therefore, may have to access their medical records.

-Tip: These parties are only privy to the medical records for a specified time interval.
+These parties are only privy to the medical records for a specified time interval.
 There is usually an expiration date when creating this form, which invalidates the third party’s authority over the patient’s health record.
-While a medical records release form can remain valid for several years, it is prudent to set an expiration date of about two years or less to limit the third party’s access to patient medical records.
+While a records release form can remain valid for several years, it is prudent to set an expiration date of about two years or less to limit the third party’s access to patient information.

 Conclusion

 The medical record release forms allow access to a patient’s private files.
 As such, you must take care that this form covers all necessary information for a legal document, as well as protecting your interests and those of your patient.
-A medical request form serves as a legal witness that absolves the medical personnel from charges of indiscriminate sharing of confidential patient medical records while allowing the patient to decide which parties should have access to their medical history.
+It serves as a legal witness that absolves the medical personnel from charges of indiscriminate sharing of confidential patient information while allowing the patient to decide which parties should have access to it.

 This form might not be accepted as legal documentation in court if it lacks all the necessary information.
 So, the guidelines discussed above will help ensure that the form for the release of medical records is properly drafted and does not exclude any important information.